 However you need to let them know what exactly you want to buy, quantity, at what price etc.

-Note: You can open a free trading, Demat & mutual account Here
+Note: You can open a best trading, Demat & mutual account Here

 So in simple words Brokers act as a middleman or mediator between you and exchange.